The Bassac Cruises

 Bassac I (maximum 12 passengers) actually once was a rice barge, which TransMékong bought and overhauled into the cozy cabin cruiser it is today, and although Bassac II (maximum 20 passengers) and Bassac III (maximum 24 passengers) are entirely new hull designs, more adapted to their present purpose, they were built with the same craftsmanship and according to the same tradition.

 Departure at noon - Arrival by mid-morning.
-Anywhere in the delta as you can pick your own itinerary, to charter a boat and run along your own route, but typically either Can Tho or Cai Be.
+Anywhere in the Mekong delta as you can pick your own itinerary, to charter a boat and run along your own route, but typically either Can Tho or Cai Be.

 Classic Vietnamese cuisine fresh from the galley for lunch and dinner, with an extra touch of class in the evening.
 And for breakfast: all manners of bread hot from the oven, as you bake afresh every day.

 In the afternoon, for a change of scenery, we take you on a visit to the local countryside.
 Expect the genuine welcome of the Mekong Delta people in their pristine setting.
 You will also visit what each destination is known for, be it its market, a famous old house or the local handicraft.
 Part of the visits is planned, some always remains subject to tide and current, so you may have an unique experience even to other Bassac passengers.

 Discover the Mekong Delta's intense life on the river while enjoying all the comfort of the last wooden boats.
 Contact Vietnam Travel for the best offers on The Bassac cruises and 24/7 personal assistance!